mhjensen/Physics321/README.md

 ##  Teaching schedule with links to material (This will be updated asap)
 ###  Week 2, January 6-10, 2020
-- Monday: Introduction to the course and start discussion of vectors, space, time and motion, Taylor chapter 1.2 and lecture notes
+- Monday: Introduction to the course and start discussion of vectors, space, time and motion, Taylor chapter 1.2 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/Introduction/html/Introduction.html)
-- Wednesday: More on time,space, vectors and motion, Taylor chapters 1.2 and 1.3 and lecture notes, first homework available
+- Wednesday: More on time,space, vectors and motion, Taylor chapters 1.2 and 1.3 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/Introduction/html/Introduction.html), first homework available
 - Friday: Forces and Newton's laws of motion.
-Taylor chapter 1.4 and lecture notes.
+Taylor chapter 1.4 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/Introduction/html/Introduction.html).
 Introduction to Git and GitHub and getting started with numerical exercises.
 Installing software (anaconda) and first homework due January 15.
 ### Week 3, January 13-17, 2020
 - Monday:
 - Wednesday: